isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Enforcement**: Warn when a variable modified inside the `for`-statement is declared outside the loop and not being used outside the loop.

-**Discussion**: Scoping the loop induction variable to the loop body also helps code optimizers greatly.
+**Discussion**: Scoping the loop variable to the loop body also helps code optimizers greatly.
 Recognizing that the induction variable is only accessible in the loop body unblocks optimizations such as hoisting, strength reduction, loop-invariant code motion, etc.